zero-trust-course/zero-trust-with-hashi/README.md

-# Welcome to DevOpsDayTLV 2021 workshop
+# Welcome to Zero Trust with Hashicorp

 ## Intro